 The following are the most important things you need to check when selecting a poll plugin for your Elementor site.

 Select an online poll plugin that lets you create as many online polls as you like, unlimited poll questions, and unlimited answers to each question.

 A customizable poll means that you have a wide variety of customization options including colors, fonts, sizes, and layout.
 You should also be able to use your own CSS styles to match the poll look & feel to your brand.
 For example, you may want to customize the poll border colors, the type of font, or the size of the title.
 You should also be able to white-label the poll and add your own poll logo.

 The more visual your poll will be, the more engagement and votes you will get.
 Select a poll maker that has a background image option, an image answers option, and an intro image option.

 Your online polls builder should include a wide range of features and tons of options to verify it works for any scenario.
 A simple polls solution may seem sufficient initially, but later you might discover you are missing important functionality.
 Some of the key features you should verify you have in the solution you select are a block repeat voting mechanism, good reporting, the ability to hide results, and the option of adding more than one answer.
-Advanced features to expect are redirecting to a landing page based on the vote, call to action button after voting, and integrating a lead form in the poll to gather contact information.
+Advanced features to expect are redirecting to a landing page based on the vote, a call to action button after voting, and integrating a lead form in the poll to gather contact information.

 Types of Questions

-You should select a poll/survey solution that includes all the popular field types – multiple choice questions, open-ended questions, and drop-down questions
+You should select a poll/survey solution that includes all the popular field types – multiple-choice questions, open-ended questions, and drop-down questions.

 Good for Voting